Iran: OPEC decision not good for all members but won't protest

 On Thursday, Saudi Arabia's oil minister told fellow OPEC members they must combat the U.S. shale oil boom, arguing against cutting crude output in order to depress prices and undermine the profitability of North American producers.

-The energy minister of the United Arab Emirates, Iran's neighbouring OPEC member, voiced support for the OPEC decision.
+The energy minister of the United Arab Emirates, Iran's neighboring OPEC member, voiced support for the OPEC decision.

 "We don't support being a swing producer whenever the price falls; the decision benefits the market, the customers and the world economy," Suhail bin Mohammed al-Mazroui said on his twitter feed on Saturday.